Today’s article addresses a question I get asked all the time:

 I recommend that, as a minimum, teachers specify these as clear requirements for their student purchase.
 In fact, when you stipulate these requirements, you’ll find that you very quickly restrict the purchase to “digital pianos”!

-My top recommendations for digital student pianos
+My top recommendations for the best digital piano for a student

 Here’s what I recommend when teachers ask me about digital pianos.